darkeclipz/cryptowatch/README.md

 ## Installation

-Clone the project, start it in Visual Studio, and build.
+Clone the project in Visual Studio and build it.

 ## Changelog